The regularity problem for the Laplace equation in rough domains: Introduction

 \subsection{Acknowledgements}

 The first named author warmly thanks Jonas Azzam for several fruitful conversations and also for his support and encouragement.

 We would also like to thank Svitlana Mayboroda for pushing us to remove an additional assumption we had in a previous version of our manuscript (namely, that the measure theoretic boundary coincides with the topological boundary apart from a set of measure zero).

+We also wish to thank the referees of this paper for their careful reading and their suggestions, which have contributed to improve the readability of the paper.
+The arguments in Appendix \ref{appendix} are inspired by the suggestion of one of referees.

 \vv